 What happens to my GSG eligibility if I take a semester off?

-Can I transfer to Montclair and still be eligible for GSG?
+Can I transfer to Montclair State and still be eligible for GSG?

 I attended college several years ago and am considering returning to finish my bachelor’s degree.
 As a degree completion and/or adult student, am I eligible for GSG?